gleidsonguilhem/gleidson-portfolio/README.md

 # Gleidson's Developer Portfolio

 Welcome to my personal developer portfolio — built with modern web technologies to showcase my skills, projects, and experience.
+This portfolio reflects my passion for clean, efficient, and responsive web design combined with cutting-edge development practices.

+Here you will find a curated selection of projects that demonstrate my proficiency in JavaScript, React, TypeScript, and backend technologies.
+Each project highlights my problem-solving skills, attention to detail, and commitment to writing maintainable, scalable code.

+I designed this portfolio to be fully responsive, accessible, and user-friendly, featuring a seamless dark/light theme toggle powered by Material UI.
+Whether you’re a recruiter, fellow developer, or simply curious, I invite you to explore my work and get in touch for collaboration or opportunities.

 ## Tech Stack